dolleto/bimobject/README.md

 # Wine Manager

 Simple backend API with a datastore to service a frontend for a wine collection management application.
-Project is done using Python and Django as it was the easiest for me.
+Project is implemented using Python and Django as it was the easiest for me.

 ## Pre-requisites

-- Python 3.11 is installed
-- Docker is installed
+- Docker

 ## Set local environment